opensearch-project/opensearch-k8s-operator/README.md

 The Kubernetes OpenSearch Operator is used for automating the deployment, provisioning, management, and orchestration of OpenSearch clusters and OpenSearch dashboards.

-To get all the capabilities of the Operator with a UI, you can use the free [Opster Management Console](https://opster.com/opensearch-opster-management-console/).
-Beyond being able to easily carry out all of the actions provided by the Operator, it also include additional features like monitoring and more.

 ## Getting started

 The Operator can be easily installed using helm on any CNCF-certified Kubernetes cluster.
 Please refer to the [User Guide](./docs/userguide/main.md) for installation instructions.